canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 In our last post about using [builders to create test data]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}), we wrote a validator for expired credit cards.
 We used `DateTime.Now` all over the place.
 Let's see how to write better unit tests that use the current time.

-**To write tests that use the current time, create a wrapper for DateTime.Now and use a fake or double with a fixed date.
+**To write tests that use DateTime.Now, create a wrapper for DateTime.Now and use a fake or test double with a fixed date.
 As alternative, create a setter or an optional constructor to pass a reference date**.

 Let's continue where we left off.
 Last time, in our post about the [the Builder pattern]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}), we wrote two tests to check if a credit card was expired.
 These are the tests we wrote that time.